 Kate’s tidbit: I saw them at almost every corner of Times Square this May, and boy were they annoying!
-Their dusty, knockoff costumes were such a turn-off, and during lunch breaks at Time Square, I would watch them harass for tips from unknowing tourists and their kids.
+Their dusty, knockoff costumes were such a turn-off.
+During lunch breaks at Time Square, I would watch them harass unknowing tourists and their kids.
 The New York Times recently interviewed the immigrants behind the mascots, who shared that they prefer this freelance job to a 9-5 blue collar job.

 3. Fake Charities